IllusiveBagel/Rustact/website/content/docs/guide.md

 - `+` / `-` / `r` keys or the on-screen buttons drive the counter.
 - Tabs cycle between text inputs; mouse clicks focus individual fields.
 - `Ctrl+C` exits immediately.

+Run `cd ../ops-dashboard && cargo run` for the ops showcase.
+See `examples/README.md` for more details on both apps.

 ## 3. Project layout